slatedocs/slate/source/includes/_accepting-payments.md

 - **Upload or Create a PDF for your Invoice Billing** You can upload an invoice attachment or create an attachment using the OY!
 PDF templates via our API so you do not need to send a separate email to your customer.

-- **Payment Link Delivery by Email**
+- **Payment Link Delivery by Email and/or WhatsApp** You can choose to send the created link to your users through Email and/or WhatsApp for better payment conversion.
 If you want to share the payment link to your customer's email, you can define the email parameter in our API.
-No need for you to send a separate email!
+No need for you to send a separate email.
+If you want to share the payment link through WhatsApp, follow xxxx

-**3. Creating payment link/invoice page through dashboard**

-If you want to use our payment link/invoice page without undergoing technical integration process/without API and with higher level of customization, you can choose to create it through your dashboard.

-This capability enables you to enjoy most of the features and benefits of creating payment link/invoice page through API - without any integration needed!
+- **Payment Success Notification for your Users**
+When your users make a successful payment, you can choose to send them a success receipt through Email

 #### Capability to monitor payment link/invoice details on dashboard

-Whether you send your user a pre-generated link, dashboard-generated link, or an API-generated encapsulated link, each of your distributed payment link can be monitored through the OY!
+Whether you send your user dashboard-generated link, or an API-generated encapsulated link, each of your distributed payment link can be monitored through the OY!
 Dashboard.
 We will also send a callback for all incoming payments.

 You will be able to see the details of the payment link including, but not limited to, the payment status, creation and expiration dates and times, amount, description, payment details, and payer details.
 For further convenience, you can also find and filter through your payment link list by creation date, partner transaction ID, or status.